 Group member cooperative banks are independent, local deposit banks engaged in retail banking.
 They provide modern and competitive banking services to households, SMEs, agricultural and forestry customers and public-sector entities.
-Helsinki OP Bank Plc, the central cooperative's wholly owned subsidiary, is responsible for providing corresponding retail banking services in the Helsinki Metropolitan Area.
+Helsinki OP Bank Ltd, the central cooperative's wholly owned subsidiary, is responsible for providing corresponding retail banking services in the Helsinki Metropolitan Area.
+Its extraordinary general meeting of 14 November 2015 decided to change the bank to a cooperative-based deposit bank.
+The new cooperative bank will start operating on 1 April 2016 according to plan.

 In terms of the type of their business organisation, the member cooperative banks are cooperatives whose basic values underlying decision-making include the one member, one vote principle.
-Within the member cooperative banks, the highest decision-making body is the cooperative meeting or assembly comprising owner-members, which elects a Supervisory Board for the bank.
+Within the member cooperative banks, the highest decisionmaking body is the cooperative meeting or assembly comprising owner-customers, which elects a Supervisory Board for the bank.
 The Supervisory Board in turn elects an Executive Board for the bank.

-The central cooperative's Supervisory Board has approved recommendations for good corporate governance for the member banks, covering eg a bank's administrative bodies and executive management, internal control and remuneration.
+The central cooperative's Supervisory Board has approved recommendations for good corporate governance for the member banks, covering e.g. a bank's administrative bodies and executive management, internal control and remuneration.